|

 So I stumbled upon this tweet from Panini America's Twitter Page earlier today and I don't know what to think of it.

-Author - AaronI've been collecting Hockey cards since the late 90's.
-Mainly the goalies since 2005.
-I also Co-Host a Hockey Card Podcast.
+Author - AaronI've been collecting Hockey cards since the late 90's (Mainly the goalie cards).
 The PodcastFeatured ArticlesCategories

 All